The Cheapest Time to Go to Iceland

 The Cheapest Time of Year in Iceland

 On the edges of the winter season, you can still partake in a wealth of summer tours.
 Highland hikes, for example, often run until October, whereas adventures such as river rafting start in May.
-Those travelling to Iceland to see its incredible migratory wildlife, such as the great whales and puffins, can easily do so in September.
+Those traveling to Iceland to see its incredible migratory wildlife, such as the great whales and puffins, can easily do so in September.

-If you are determined to see Iceland under the Midnight Sun and to embrace its full range of summer activities while saving money, it is recommended to book a trip for early June.
+If you are determined to see Iceland under the Midnight Sun and embrace its full range of summer activities while saving money, it is recommended to book a trip for early June.
 This is because most schools will not have broken up for the year yet, and some airlines, rental companies and tour operators may not have raised their prices yet.

 The Cheapest Time to Fly to Iceland

 Regardless of where you’re coming from, the cheapest time to go to Iceland is usually February and March.
 The festive season is over, and though the Northern Lights are on full display, the months are cold, dark, icy, and thus less popular with the vast majority of tourists.
-Airlines usually lower their standard seat prices and offer better deals over this time to make the journey to and from the country worth their while.
+Airlines usually lower their standard seat prices and offer better deals over this time to make the journey to and from the country worthwhile.

 April and May are also usually cheap times to fly to Iceland, compared to the summer months.
 But you can expect to pay a little more for a plane ticket in April and May than over winter, considering the weather is markedly better in these months.